SuperAwesomeLTD/pj-portal-roblox-connect-module/readme.md

 ### Games which Teleport Players

 During an event, guests are teleported to a private server created with [TeleportService:ReserveServer](https://developer.roblox.com/en-us/api-reference/function/TeleportService/ReserveServer) of the target game.
-So, if the target game needs to teleport players to another place, special steps must be taken to return guests back to the event private server.
-See **Data Store Usage** below.
+During setup, the teleport details are sent to PopJam to be used by the portal.
+If the target game teleports players to other places, special steps must be taken to ensure guests say within PopJam servers for the event.
+This module provides special API for doing this, and it requires minimal edits to existing teleport code.

+This repository also contains an [example](example) universe which teleports players between the start place, an alternate public place, and a private minigame place.
+It's important that you use the sample code to ensure your game teleports players properly so that event guests don't leak into non-event servers from bad teleportation code.

 ## Data Store Usage

-During event setup, the following data stores are used to save teleport data:
+This module uses data stores to persist information on which reserve servers are hosting which PopJam event (`PopJamEventId`) and also the teleport details used to teleport to various places during an event (`PopJamTeleportDetails`).

 ### `PopJamEventId`